 - a.
+Understand and adhere to the apparel guidelines outlined in Policy Letter 24, signed 09 August 2024. - b.
 High standards of appearance should carry over into your selection of civilian attire.
 Wear of appropriate attire avoids public embarrassment and promotes a sense of community.
-While off duty, Soldiers may dress casually and comfortably. - b.
+While off duty, Soldiers may dress casually and comfortably. - c.
 Warrior and Patriot Restaurants: Soldiers and visitors will not wear a patrol cap (PC), hats, berets, or sleeveless shirts.
-Headphones will be removed in the serving line while ordering meals. - c.
-Clothes with obscene, slanderous, vulgar words, or drawings are not authorized on Fort Polk. - d.
-Bare feet in any on post facility, except where footwear is not appropriate, such as swimming pools, are not authorized. - e.
-Soldiers will wear appropriate attire when utilizing any post facilities on Fort Polk, to include all AAFES facilities, PX, Commissary, Warrior Restaurants, public buildings, public areas, and work areas and WILL NOT wear the APFU, cut-off jeans/slacks, or garments which expose any part of the buttocks.
-See through garments normally worn as undergarments are prohibited. - f.
-Soldiers will keep their face clean-shaven when in uniform, or in civilian clothes while on duty, unless exempt by medical profile or religious accommodation. - g.
-Soldiers should carry their Military I.D.
-Cards at all times whether on or off duty when they are on the installation but outside of their personal residence, unless carrying the I.D. card would be impractical (for example, while swimming or using communal showers in the barracks). - h.
-When male and female Soldiers are not in uniform and are off duty, earring wear is not restricted as long as the earrings do not create or support ear gauging (greater than 1.6 mm).
+Headphones will be removed in the serving line while ordering meals.

+- d.
+Clothes with obscene, slanderous, vulgar words, or drawings are not authorized on Fort Johnson. - e.
+Bare feet in any on post facility, except where footwear is not appropriate, such as swimming pools, are not authorized. - f.
+Soldiers will wear appropriate attire when utilizing any post facilities on Fort Johnson, to include all AAFES facilities, PX, Commissary, Warrior Restaurants, public buildings, public areas, and work areas and WILL NOT wear the APFU, cut-off jeans, slacks, or garments which expose any part of the buttocks.
+See through garments normally worn as undergarments are prohibited. - g.
+Soldiers will keep their face clean-shaven when in uniform, or in civilian clothes while on duty, unless exempt by medical profile or religious accommodation. - h.
+Soldiers should always carry their Military I.D.
+Cards whether on or off duty when they are on the installation but outside of their personal residence, unless carrying the I.D. card would be impractical (for example, while swimming or using communal showers in the barracks). - i.
+When male and female Soldiers are not in uniform and are off duty, earring wear is not restricted if the earrings do not create or support ear gauging (greater than 1.6 mm).